muratk5n/thirdwave/en/README.md

 ---

-The keyword of today's thought-stream seems to be "what's the point?"
+The keywords of today's thought-stream seems to be "what's the point?"

 ---